 Industry analysis and insiders seem just as surprised as myself.
 Mary Jo Foley, who’s covered the tech industry for the past 20 years, and has insight I value, earlier today offered this statement: “Speculation continues to swirl…”.
 My take: Understatement indeed, Mary Jo.

-By remaining on campus (possibly in Building 7??), he could snoop, spy and inject subterfuge for the benefit of Google.
-Wow!
+By remaining on campus (Building 7?), he could snoop for the benefit of Google.
 But, that’s where this house of cards falls apart.
 Because, I just cannot see Eric and Sergey-And-Larry being involved with anything so underhanded and nefarious.
 Which makes me really glad it’s April 1st and there’s still hope for humanity.

 Here’s some interesting news I kind of saw coming.
 Where I live, some traffic lights are equipped with Red Light Cameras.
 These cameras automatically photograph the license plate of drivers who run the red light.
 This seems like a great idea, but perhaps not.